Updated: 27 May 2022

 Nurturing and amplifying corporate culture

 Corporate culture is such an essential aspect of an organization’s success.
-For smaller companies, expressing and maintaining company culture can be easier, especially if all employees are based in the same office.
+Developing and maintaining company culture can be easier for smaller companies, especially if all employees work in the same office.
+But, it can be a real challenge for larger organizations with distributed teams across multiple locations and time zones.

-ESNs can help maintain a strong culture across an entire company or help to evolve a new one.
+However, ESNs can maintain a strong culture across an entire company or help to evolve a new one.
+ESNs break down barriers across locations, divisions, teams, and hierarchies in ways that other communication channels simply can’t.

-They show the natural ways employees live company values and allow business leaders to listen to other team members and have informal conversations.
+An ESN reflects what the entire workforce is doing and thinking rather than giving you a sanitized, corporate, and inauthentic view of your organizational culture.
+They show the natural ways employees live company values and allow business leaders to listen to team members and have informal conversations.

 Driving transparency and employee engagement